Dreezy305/User-Acc-Backend/README.md

 5. `/getUserByPaymentId/:paymentId` - GET: Retrieves a user associated with a given payment ID

 6. `/transferFunds` - POST: Sends funds from one user to another

+7. `/getTransactionHistory` - POST: Retrieves the transaction history of a particular user.

+### The API documentation was generated using Swagger.
+You can access the documentation at http://localhost:8000/docs. or https://user-management-assessment.herokuapp.com/docs